NisarAhamad/USA-Taxi-Data-Analysis/README.md

-# IA626 Taxi data analysis - Nisar
+# USA Taxi data analysis - Nisar

  ### Introduction
  In this analysis we will use Taxi dataset which contains the information about the rides in New York City.